 Two Main Points

 To prevent losing time, poor effort, and little or no results, have these two important points in mind.

 Increase The Intensity

-Did you ever hear of the misconception that elliptical doesn’t provide so good exercise as a treadmill?
+Did you ever hear of the misconception that the elliptical doesn’t provide so good exercise as a treadmill?
 That isn’t true as long as you increase the resistance and raise the workout speed.
 So, initially, find out how to adjust the resistance and the incline on your equipment.
-Not all elliptical have that option, you need to definitely make use of it if yours does.
+Not all ellipticals have that option, you need to definitely make use of it if yours does.

 Resistance is the most important thing when training on the elliptical, so as soon as you get accustomed to it, be sure to use it.
-Similarly, if your elliptical has incline, ensure that you take advantage of it.
+Similarly, if your elliptical has an incline, ensure that you take advantage of it.
 If the incline is greater, you’ll be working your glutes more.

 Form Of Exercising

 You won’t get what you should out of your workout if you aren’t making use of your elliptical the right way.
 The same as with running, form, and posture is essential.
 Even if you’re an expert on elliptical, a form needs to be just right, or you could plateau.